-The mechanism of DSIP is complex and not fully elucidated.
-It appears to act at multiple sites within the central nervous system rather than through a single receptor pathway.
+DSIP's mechanism is genuinely complex and still not fully mapped out.
+Unlike most drugs that hit one receptor, it works across multiple brain systems simultaneously.
 Research has identified several mechanisms: modulation of GABAergic signaling, interaction with opioid receptor systems, regulation of corticotropin-releasing hormone (CRH) and ACTH secretion, and influence on serotonin and norepinephrine turnover [2].
-DSIP also acts as a stress-limiting factor, reducing cortisol and ACTH responses to stress while normalizing disrupted sleep patterns.
+It also functions as a stress buffer, dialing down cortisol and ACTH responses while helping reset disrupted sleep patterns.

 Mechanism of Action